cipherlogs/s909/sprints.md

 Everything is designed to seamlessly build upon what you'll learn in upcoming seasons.
 Public videos provide a solid foundation.
 Participate, grasp concepts, and build on your knowledge.

 Join us in this exciting adventure, mastering VIM through Advent Of Code challenges!
 Click [here](https://forms.gle/CW1jqB9HpKbqwUY78) to be part of the journey.
-Believe it can happen; keep moving forward!